movementkitchen/website/src/pages/movement-coaching/index.md

 - Homework/practice recommendations
 - WhatsApp or email questions and catch-ups.

 You can reschedule your sessions up to 24 hours beforehand.
-In case of missed/unused sessions, the package expires four weeks after the date of the last session attended.
+In case of missed or unused sessions, the package expires four weeks after the date of the last session attended.

 The continuity of practice is the key as neuromuscular retraining is a process.
 The most important part of creating a change is between our sessions.